Florence Henderson: Charity appearances

 In the 2000s, Henderson became a public benefactor to the Sisters of St. Benedict in Ferdinand, Indiana.
 Some of the nuns there had been early educators of Henderson.
 She appeared in a number of their promotional videos and helped in fundraising efforts.
 She won money for the sisters on the game show Weakest Link and on a classic television-themed episode of Who Wants to Be a Millionaire in 2001, winning $32,000 in their name.
 When Henderson appeared on The Surreal Life, she refused to wear a nun's habit in a comedy skit.

 Personal life

 Henderson married her first husband, Ira Bernstein, in 1956.
 They had four children together before divorcing in 1985.
+Three of the children worked in show business, with her oldest daughter Barbara Bernstein appearing in three episodes of The Brady Bunch.
 In 1987, she married her second husband, hypnotherapist Dr. John George Kappas, whom she had met when he treated her for depression and stage fright in the early 1980s.
 They remained married until his death in 2002.
 Henderson had five grandchildren.